McLargo/mkdown-docs/docs/utils/databases.md

 # Databases

+## Relational databases

-## PostgreSQL
+### PostgreSQL

-Relational database, similar to MySql.
+Similar to MySql.
 Once installed, run `psql` to access via command line to the instances.
 An instance of postgresql can have multiple databases.

 Another interesting command is `pg_dump`, it helps you to generate a backup of your tables into a .sql file.